 And then there's that darn, persistent tummy pain.

-We can improve the health of the body to improve mood and behavior... even in the case of crippling anxiety.
+Improving the health of the body can be a key part of improving mood and behavior... even in the case of crippling anxiety.

-Teens are at risk for anxiety because they’re going through one of life's "stress storms" - a particularly energy intensive time of life.
+Teens are going through one of life's "stress storms" - a particularly energy-intensive time of life.

 Stress management and growth require a strong nutritional foundation - iron, zinc, B vitamins, vitamin C, copper, fatty acids and all the others... they are the building blocks for neurotransmitters, hormones, skin, bones, enzymes, energy... ev-ery-thing.

-Without sufficient nourishment our bodies and minds don't function well.
-Our nervous systems struggle to self regulate and we become more prone to mental health issues in general.
+Without sufficient nourishment, bodies and minds don't function well, the nervous system struggles to self-regulate and we become more prone to mental health issues in general.

-Teens are at risk because they're caught in a perfect storm of needing more nutritional resources (to fuel the surge in physical growth, brain growth, hormone changes and with girls, to support menses) while being less inclined to care about those needs.
+Teens are at risk because they're caught in a perfect storm of needing more nutritional resources to fuel the surge in physical growth, brain growth, and hormone changes while being less inclined to care about those needs.

 If we can't get those building blocks in through food at first, we can use supplements to help them feel better quickly.

-That child from the conversation above very likely went into puberty without well supported Pillars.
+That child from the conversation above very likely went into puberty without well-supported biology.
 The mild-moderate concerns of childhood were flags indicating possible sub-optimal nutritional intake (maybe some genetic factors leading to a need for extra nutrition), inflammation, digestive distress, among other things.

 They were brushed aside as being a normal part of childhood when they were in fact signs of stress.

-Start by self evaluating The Trifecta For Resilient Health - how are they Eating, Sleeping and Pooping? (that’s the trifecta).
-Grab this assessment tool for some structure to make sure you ask the right questions .
+Start by self-evaluating The Trifecta For Resilient Health - how are they Eating, Sleeping and Pooping? (that’s the trifecta).

 I share this because I'm seeing this pattern over and over in my clients and I want you to start to make educated choices about the kinds of conversations you want to have with professionals about how to help your child.

-B6 Deficiency - needed for creation of serotonin, dopamine and GABA, along with detoxification, metabolism, the creation of red blood cells and sleep.
+Needed for the creation of serotonin, dopamine and GABA, along with detoxification, metabolism, the creation of red blood cells and sleep.
 This deficiency is often a factor in social anxiety and worry.
 Supplementing it on its own does not seem to be terribly effective but when used in combination with zinc it can be extremely helpful for anxiety.
 Some people dump B6 when they're under stress (a phenomenon carefully documented by Dr William Walsh).
 A small subset of people can't get B6 into their cells effectively.
 B6 can also be depleted by some medications.

-Erratic Blood Sugar.
-There's a reason high carb foods like bread, pasta and sweets are considered comfort foods; sugar helps stimulate dopamine and serotonin and makes us feel comforted! - for a while, at least, until our blood sugar drops again and we feel anxious and agitated again.
+There's a reason high-carb foods like bread, pasta, and sweets are considered comfort foods; sugar helps stimulate dopamine and serotonin and makes us feel comforted! (for a while, at least, until our blood sugar drops again and we feel anxious and agitated again).
 Teens often love sugar and it's hard to talk them down.
-But I think it's possible kids are becoming more and more sensitive to the inflammatory effects of sugar due to several factors: changes in the gut microbiome; nutritional deficiencies leading to poor metabolism of sugar; poor sleep; generally poor stress tolerance.
+But I think kids are becoming more and more sensitive to the inflammatory effects of sugar due to changes in the gut microbiome, nutritional deficiencies leading to poor metabolism of sugar, poor sleep, and generally poor stress tolerance.
 Regardless of the cause, erratic blood sugar could be a major cause of your child's anxiety.
-Here's more on sugar.

-Constipation.
 There's no question anymore about the connection between the gut and the brain.
-There is virtually a highway of messages travelling back and forth to the point where we can't even really talk about the gut and the brain as being separate entities anymore.
+There is a highway of messages traveling back and forth to the point where we can't even really talk about the gut and the brain as being separate entities anymore.
 Keep in mind that constipation is only one of many possible symptoms flagging digestive trouble.
 Even if there's no overt digestive pain, if you're trying to get to the root of your child's anxiety you need someone on your care team looking at their digestive health.
-This is Phase 3 of our Resilience Roadmap program.
-For a primer on why digestion matters to mood watch this and read this.
+This is a core phase of our Resilience Roadmap program.

-Of course there are more factors that contribute to anxiety and there are more possible solutions (here are some, and I haven't even mentioned other modalities beyond food).
-There's a lot going on in your pre-teen/teen and there is no cookie-cutter solution.
+Many factors contribute to anxiety and there are many possible solutions.
+There's a lot going on in your anxious pre-teen/teen and there is no cookie-cutter solution.

 You might be doing everything right from a parenting perspective.
-The additional piece here is to get to know The Pillars Of Resilient Health and, if they're ready, teaching your child how to take control of their health by nourishing their bodies.
+The additional piece is to get to know The Pillars Of Resilient Health and, if they're ready, teaching them how to take control of their health by nourishing their bodies.
 That's what we do in our Resilience Roadmap program.

 It's when we bring the two together that our kids can truly shine.